AgentRuntimeProtocol/JARVIS_AtomicExecutor/README.md

 ## Using this repo

-To build your own executor, fork this repository and replace/add handlers while preserving request/response semantics.

-If all you need is to change what atomic node types do, edit:
-- `src/arp_template_atomic_executor/executor.py`
+This repo is the maintained JARVIS reference for atomic execution.
+Add or replace handlers while preserving ARP request/response semantics.

+This executor auto-loads **installed node packs** via the `jarvis.nodepacks` entry point group (see `arp-jarvis-atomic-nodes`).
+If you want to override the default handler registry, pass `handlers=...` when constructing `AtomicExecutor`.

 ### Default behavior

-- Implements a single deterministic handler: `atomic.echo`.
+- Loads handlers from installed node packs (entry points).
+- Includes `jarvis.core.echo` from the core pack.
-- `execute_atomic_node_run` returns `succeeded` with `outputs={"echo": inputs}` for `atomic.echo`.
+- `execute_atomic_node_run` returns `succeeded` with `outputs={"echo": inputs}` for the echo node.
 - Unknown `node_type_id` returns `failed` with an error payload.
+- `cancel_atomic_node_run` cancels in-flight handler execution (best-effort).

+### Common extensions

+- Add more node packs or override the handler registry explicitly.
+- Customize cancellation behavior (cooperative cancellation, idempotency, timeouts).
+- Configure timeouts/concurrency controls around handler execution.

+## Implementation overview

+Request flow:
+1) Inbound request hits the Atomic Executor (`arp-standard-server`).
+2) Auth middleware validates the `Authorization: Bearer <JWT>` header (when enabled).
+3) The executor routes by `node_type_ref.node_type_id` and calls the matching handler.
+4) The executor returns `AtomicExecuteResult` with outputs and timing metadata.

+System-of-record:
+- The Atomic Executor does not store run state or emit durable run events.
+- The Run Coordinator is responsible for orchestration, durability, and emitting `atomic_executed`.

 ## Quick health check